Carter ABD Carburetor Rebuild

 As with many rebuild kits, the part numbers in the exploded diagram provide a fairly good indication of the order in which one dismantles the unit (and later rebuilds it in reverse order).
 I find it helpful to think of the components of a carburetor such as this one as a group of discreet sub-assemblies.
 As I remove them I find it helpful to set them aside together—in this instance putting them in ziplock bags.

 First order of business after removing the various linkage arms was removal of the hot idle compensator.
 This is essentially a plug that opens by means of a temperature-sensitive metal strip.
 When under-hood temperatures get high enough that fuel begins to vaporize in the float bowl—which will cause idling issues—the metal strip bends, thus opening the vent to allow additional air to be pulled in directly to the intake manifold.
 This raises engine speed which has the effect of cooling things overall.
+The next step was removal of the air horn (the top third of the carb).
+To do this one must first disconnect the accelerator pump arm from the anti-stall dashpot and then remove it from the top of the air horn.
+Then, assuming all of the linkages are disconnected*, the air horn can be lifted free of the carb body.

 *Having a carburetor pin tool makes disconnecting and re-connecting the linkages much easier.
 The little retaining clips are often referred to as "Jesus" clips because that's what you yell when you can't get hold of them with your big fingers and when you *do* get hold of them you drop them every time and lose them.
+Lisle makes the tool in question.
+Do yourself a favor, get one.

 Once the air horn is removed the nice symmetry of the ABD design becomes apparent.
 What one is greeted with after removing the old gasket beneath the air horn is the float bowl with two brass floats, the accelerator pump, the vacuum piston and metering rods, and the booster venturi.
 Fuel flows into the bowl by way of a brass fitting into which the inlet needle seats.
 Here is the fuel inlet/float sub-assembly: